Wrong Roads: Plot

-In Texas, Dewey (Damon Herriman), Danny (A. J. Buckley) and Carl (Justin Welborn) deliver the drug shipment to their contacts and depart for Kentucky.
+In Texas, Dewey (Damon Herriman), Danny (A. J. Buckley) and Carl (Justin Welborn) receive the drug shipment from their contacts and depart for Kentucky.
 While talking with Daryl (Michael Rapaport), Boyd (Walton Goggins) tells him he knows about the set-up in the desert, which he doesn't deny.

 Raylan (Timothy Olyphant) receives the case of Johnny's murder along with Hot Rod's henchmen.
 He goes to Memphis, Tennessee, meeting with DEA Agent Alex Miller (Eric Roberts), asking for his help in finding Hot Rod (Mickey Jones).
 Raylan and the DEA find one of Hot Rod's warehouses, finding Jay (Wood Harris) and Roscoe (Steve Harris) and arrest them.
 However, Jay and Roscoe overcome their captor and they are revealed to have Hot Rod held in another warehouse.
 Hot Rod stabs his captor in the neck with a pencil but is shot in the process.
 Raylan and Miller reach Hot Rod, who tells them Boyd may be behind Johnny's death, but he dies of his injuries.
-Rowena then gives Ava a new task: she has to kill Judith (Dale Dickey).
+Prior to his death, it is revealed that Hot Rod was a criminal informant for Miller.